PWI Sample Imp.

 }

-Once you have triggered above request, there are 2(two) scenarios you will monitor mostly.
-Happy path includes SUCCESS parameter in the paymentStatus variable.
+Once you have triggered above request, there are 2(two) scenarios you will monitor mostly.\

 **Sample PWI-Retrieve Response;**